SethMMorton/natsort/docs/howitworks.rst

 #. :mod:`locale` is a thin wrapper over your operating system's *locale*
    library, so if *that* is broken (like it is on BSD and OSX) then :mod:`locale` is broken in Python.
 #.
-Because of a bug in legacy Python (i.e. Python 2), there is no uniform
+Because of a bug in legacy Python (i.e. Python 2), there was no uniform
-   way to use the :mod:`locale` sorting functionality between legacy Python and Python 3.
+   way to use the :mod:`locale` sorting functionality between legacy Python and Python (luckily this is no longer an issue now that Python 2 is EOL).
 #.
 People have differing opinions of how capitalization should affect word
    order.
 #.
 There is no built-in way to handle locale-dependent thousands separators